chrpuf/smarthome-nuki/README.md

 * lock 'n' go
 * lock 'n' go with unlatch

-The nukiId can be figured out via the REST API of the Nuki Bridge (see API documentation) or by just (re)starting the smarthome.py server with the configured Nuki plugin.
-The name and the nukiId of all paired Nuki Locks will be written to the log file of smarthome.py.
+The `nukiId` can be figured out via the REST API of the Nuki Bridge (see API documentation) or by just (re)starting the smarthome.py server with the configured Nuki plugin.
+The `name` and the `nukiId` of all paired Nuki Locks will be written to the log file of smarthome.py.

 ### nukiBatteryState
-With this attribute you can check wheter the batteries of the corresponding Nuki Smart Lock have to be replaced or not.
-You have to assign the nukiId of the Smart Lock which battery you want to monitor.
+With this attribute you can check wheter the batteries of the corresponding Nuki Smart Lock has to be replaced or not.
+You have to assign the `nukiId` of the Smart Lock which battery you want to monitor.
 The return value type is `boolean`.
 * `false` : Batteries are good.
 No need to replace it.
 * `true` : Batteries are low.
 Please replace as soon as possible.